Lemmeyg/PredictionsApp-New/DraftPRD.md

       - Total Points
       - Points from the previous game week
   - the table should be sorted by total points, highest to lowest.
-- data to populate this table will come from googlesheets “leaderBoard” sheet.
+- data to populate this table will come from googlesheets "leaderBoard" sheet.

 # 3. Project Setup and Best Practices